Dragoncrown 5E Rogue (WiP)

 You have developed shrewd ways to use your Sneak Attack.
 When you deal Sneak Attack damage, you can add one of the following Cunning Strike effects.
 Each effect has a die cost, which is the number of Sneak Attack damage dice you must forego to add the effect.
 You remove the die before rolling, and the effect occurs immediately after the attack’s damage is dealt.
 For example, if you add the Feint effect, remove 1d6 from the Sneak Attack’s damage before rolling.

-• Distract (Cost: 1d6) The target must succeed on a Wisdom saving throw or the next attack a creature other than you makes against it has advantage until the end of your next turn.
+- Distract (Cost: 1d6) The next attack a creature other than you makes against the target has Advantage until the end of your next turn.

-• Feint (Cost: 1d6) The target has disadvantage on the next attack it makes against you until the end of your next turn.
+- Feint (Cost: 1d6) The target's next attack against you has Disadvantage until the end of your next turn.

-• Withdraw (Cost: 1d6).
+- Withdraw (Cost: 1d6).
 Immediately after the attack, you move up to half your Speed without provoking Opportunity Attacks.
-This does not count towards your movement for the turn.

-You gain a proficiency in two separate skills you're already proficient with, or with thieves' tools and one skill you're already proficient with.
+You can deploy your skills in clever ways, often making you seem more capable or knowledgeable than you truly are.
+You gain Expertise in two separate skills you're already proficient with, or with the Thieves' Tools and one skill you're already proficient with.

 At Higher Levels.
 You gain the benefits of this feature again at 6th level, as shown on the Rogue table.